rmello4d/TheSustainableDeveloper/learn_how_to_code.md

 Is John getting out of this alive ?
 Not quiet yet.
 We solve one problem, now he will not be a Ferrari.
 He is now running at 10 km/h, which is a good running speed.

-The problem now is the repeat instruction.
-It will make John run forever.
-He is like Pheidippides.
-Sent from the battlefield of Marathon to Athens to announce that the Persians had been defeated in battle.
-Kaboom.
+The problem now is that John will run forever.
+He is like Pheidippides in the Marathon Batle.
+Pheidippidis run from the battlefield of Marathon to Athens to announce that the Persians had been defeated.
+Then, kaboom!
 Can we fix again and for Godsake keep John alive ?
 Let's say John will run for 20 mins ?

 ```